TheofanisB/TheofanisB/README.md

 Aspriring Software Tester.
 Hardware Enthusiast.
 RGB Hater.
 -------------------------------------------------------

-Graduate with a Master’s degree in Information and Communication Systems Engineering.
+Graduate with a Master’s degree in Information and Communication Systems Engineering that works as a QA Tester since May 2022.
 Self-motivated website and app developer.
 Tinkering with everything tech.

 * 🌍  I'm based in Greece
 * 🚀  I'm currently working on [Creating Tools that utilize OpenAI](http://github.com/TheofanisB)